ned14/pcpp/Readme.rst

 - :c:`#warning`
 - :c:`#pragma` (ignored)
 - :c:`#line num`, :c:`num "file"` and :c:`NUMBER FILE`
-- Conformance failures:

-  - Multiline comments in macro definitions are not eliminated e.g.:

-  #define MACRO_abcd  /*
-    in comment
-    */  abcd

-  - #if ... #endif isn't emitting blank lines for removed sections
-  - Failing to whitespace collapse before stringisation
-  - Failing to whitespace unary operators e.g. '---a' => '- - -a'

 Known bugs (ordered from worst to least worst):
 -----------------------------------------------
-**Function macro expansion is wrong**
- This is tricky to get right, after all MSVC's preprocessor gets it wrong.
- **Work to fix this is in progress**.

 **Expression evaluation is a bit broken**
  Currently :c:`#if` expressions are evaluated by converting them into Python expressions and calling :c:`eval()` on them.
 This works surprisingly well